kodepirate/Draw-Pad/README.md

 - Push to the branch: git push origin feature/bug-fix-name
 - Open a pull request on the original repository and provide a detailed description of your changes.
 ## Bugs and Feature Requests
-If you encounter any bugs or have ideas for new features, please open an issue on the GitHub repository.
-We appreciate your feedback and suggestions!
+If you encounter any bugs or have ideas for new **features,** please open an issue on the GitHub repository.
+We appreciate your feedback and suggestions and you can contribute to it too!

 ## License
 The AI Drawing Pad is open-source software licensed under the MIT License.